dthecatalyst/PMGuide/README.md

 ### Closing phase
 During the final Closure Phase, or Completion Phase, the emphasis is on releasing the final deliverables to the customer, handing over project documentation to the business, terminating supplier contracts, releasing and reassigning project resources to other work or projects, and communicating the closure of the project to all Stakeholders.
 The last remaining step is to conduct lessons-learned studies in a post project review to examine what went well and what didn't.
 Through this type of analysis, the wisdom of experience is transferred back to the project organization, which will help future project teams.

-# The Role and Characteristics of a Project Manager
+# The Role and Characteristics of a Project Manager<a name="characteristics-of-project-manager"></a>

 Project Managers are found in all industries and types of work.
 Their job includes the management of the Triple Constraint as we have previously discussed.
 Their job is also to lead a project team and be effective in managing relationships and communications with everyone involved and affected by the project.
 There is a management component to being a Project Manager as schedules, scope, risk, quality, and budgets must all be managed.
 In addition, Project Managers need leadership skills as they lead a project team, negotiate contracts, resolve issues and problems, and meet expectations of Stakeholders.
 The ability to successfully negotiate with others for resources, time, and money can be critical to project success.
 The ability to lead a team of talented, strong-willed people is another key to success.
 Leadership requires leadership skills and behavioral skills (aka "soft skills").